Sena dynasty

+The Sena dynasty, or the Senas, were a Hindu dynasty that succeeded the Pala Empire and ruled much of the eastern region of the Indian subcontinent from Bengal, during the early medieval period, through the 11th and 13th centuries.

 The dynasty's founder was Samanta Sena.
 After him came Hemanta Sena, who usurped power and styled himself king in 1095 AD.
 His successor Vijaya Sena helped lay the foundations of the dynasty and had an unusually long reign of over 60 years.
 Ballala Sena conquered Gaur from the Pala, became the ruler of the Bengal Delta, and made Nadia the capital as well.
 Ballala Sena married Ramadevi a princess of the Western Chalukya Empire which indicates that the Sena rulers maintained close social contact with south India.
 Lakshmana Sena succeeded Ballala Sena in 1179, ruled Bengal for approximately 20 years, and expanded the Sena dynasty to Odisha, possibly up to Varanasi.
 In 1203–1204 AD, Qutbuddin Aibak's protégé, Muhammad Bin Bakhtiyar Khalji, a general under the Ghurid Empire, launched an invasion and captured the capital city of Nadia.
 However Navadvip was not the permanent capital of the Sena rulers.
 The detailed account of this invasion is given in Tabaqat-i Nasiri.

 Origins

-The rulers of the Sena Dynasty traced their origin to the south of India.Deopara Prashasti described the founder of Sena dynasty Samantha Sena, as a migrant Brahmaksatriya from Karnataka.The epithet 'Brahma-Kshatriya' suggests that Senas were Brahmins by caste who took the profession of arms and became Kshatriyas.
+The rulers of the Sena Dynasty traced their origin to the south of India.
+Deopara Prashasti described the founder of Sena dynasty Samanta Sena, as a migrant Brahmaksatriya from Karnataka.
+The epithet 'Brahma-Kshatriya' suggests that Senas were Brahmins by caste who took the profession of arms and became Kshatriyas.
 The Sena kings were also probably Baidyas, according to historian P.N.
 Chopra.

 A copper plate suggests that the Senas settled in western Bengal before the birth of Samantasena.
 The Senas entered into the service of Palas as sāmantas in Rāḍha, probably under Samantasena.
 With the decline of the Pālas, their territory had expanded to include Vaṅga and a part of Varendra by the end of Vijayasena's reign.
 The Palas were ousted in totality, and their entire territory annexed sometime after 1165.